After the 1997 Eruption of the Soufriere Hills Volcano, it’s still an island divided

-The following year on June 25, 1997 the definitive and most damaging eruption caused mudslides, boulders and pyrocrastic flows barreling down the mountain, burning and interring everything in its path.
+The following year on June 25, 1997, the definitive and most damaging eruption caused mudslides, boulders, and pyroclastic flows barreling down the mountain, burning and interring everything in its path.

 “Modern Day Pompeii”

 It’s a fresh wound for her and all the Montserratians who lost everything.
-Embedded in the 40 feet of destructive mud and ash are the homes, animals and possessions of countless people whose lives were interrupted and destroyed.
+Embedded in 40 feet of destructive mud and ash are the homes, animals, and possessions of countless people whose lives were interrupted and destroyed.
 Miraculously only 19 lives were lost thanks to the evacuation.

-The dome is usually cloud covered and inaccessible as 350 tons of sulphur dioxide are spewed forth each day.
+The dome is usually cloud-covered and inaccessible as 350 tons of sulphur dioxide are spewed forth each day.
 The observatory’s viewing deck is the safest place from which to view this volcano, the most active in the Caribbean.
-The observatory’s Facebook page is updated regularly with interesting details about their research.
+The observatory’s Facebook page is updated regularly with interesting details about its research.
 I find myself checking it regularly as I’m haunted by the aftermath I saw.